BlockScience’s namesake is the “Block Diagram,” used in systems and control engineering to describe the flow of information

 5. Governance and Evolution

-As a project grows from the seed of an initial idea into the complex ecology of a developed, deployed, and durable system, the decisions made at each stage in the process — and the decision-making processes that drove these decisions — inform what takes place, and even what is possible, during the subsequent stages.
-The job of a systems engineer is to manage the relationships between these decisions in a manner aware of (and accountable to) the diverse stakeholders with an interest in the outcome.
-This includes generating detailed analyses of a project’s key decisions, which stakeholders have the ability to influence each decision (and how), and the consequences each decision will have across the entire set of that project’s stakeholders.
 Low-level decisions about how a component will meet its requirements and high-level decisions about what those requirements ought to be will each involve different stakeholders engaging in different processes — but it is the responsibility of a systems engineer to ensure that the processes for decision-making are designed to incorporate constructive feedback from the relevant stakeholders (that is, those who will be affected by the decision in question).

-The model of the engineering life-cycle that we apply at BlockScience expands on the classical “Verification and Validation V” in a number of ways:
+Our version of the engineering life cycle is a zoomed-out version of traditional systems engineering’s “Verification and Validation V” .
+The model of the engineering life cycle that we apply at BlockScience expands on the classical “Verification and Validation V” in a number of ways:

-As seen above, our “V” has both an expanded head (the Ideation and Conceptualization stage) and tail (the Operations and Maintenance stage) that are given equal weight to the descending and ascending arms of the “V” itself (the Requirements and Design and Implementation, Integration, and Testing stages, respectively).
 We also view the Governance and Evolution stage as being made up of iterative arcs back over and through the preceding stages — because changes to any system must be engineered as conscientiously as the system itself, in order to avoid destabilizing its functioning in unforeseen and undesirable ways.

 Within large projects, each stage is at least partially (and sometimes entirely) dependent on what transpires in the stages that precede it; without milestones to manage co-dependencies, rapid uncoordinated iteration generates thrashing — and has the potential to set off a chain reaction of ever-expanding rework.
-By taking a holistic view of a project’s developmental trajectory, it is possible to balance “explore and exploit” dynamics — tapping into the benefits of rapid experimentation, while also reducing the risk of harm, as avoiding costly failures and rework cycles.

 The above video by Brian Douglas about the benefits of Model-based Systems Engineering clearly shows how parallelism and agility can (and often must) co-exist within a staged development lifecycle, by focusing on the transition from “Definition” to “Execution” — which is analogous to the transition between the “Requirements & Design” and the “Implementation, Testing and Integration” stages of BlockScience’s model of project development.

-The Five Stages of the Engineering Life-Cycle
+The Five Stages of the Engineering Life Cycle

 We will now look more closely into each of the five stages that we have identified, in turn: